paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![beg main page](/images/hugo_themes/beg_main.png#center)](/images/hugo_themes/beg_main.png)

-Cut anything that distracts you from reading, add a little navigation to your posts — and you'll get *beg* theme.
+Cut anything that distracts you from reading, add a little navigation to your posts, and you'll get *beg* theme.
 Everything in its place, nothing you don't want to be there is present. **Navigation** looks exactly the same as the main page, only the title changes — you get what you expect, that's nice.

 ### Single page